As a charity you are probably under the impression that GDPR does not affect you all that much – you would be surprised!

 GDPR has been blown up to be this set of scary new rules but in reality, you don’t need to worry as long as you stick to the following tips –

-1. Make sure people know exactly what you are doing with their data.
+1. Make sure people know exactly what your charity is doing with their data.
 Don’t use big words to confuse or trick people as this is against the new rules.

 Break down every use you have for their data and why you are using it, letting them positively opt-in for the use you outline.